MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/apis-intro.md

 ---
-title: Microsoft Edge Add-ons API 101
+title: APIs related to Microsoft Edge extensions
-description: Overview of using REST endpoints and calling JavaScript methods for Microsoft Edge extensions.
+description: Overview of calling JavaScript methods for Microsoft Edge extensions, and using REST endpoints to update an extension.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual